Skip to content

 Head of Strategy and Policy, RGFI

-• Support market creation and financial certainty
+• Support market creation and financial certainty, lobbying for necessary supports as the industry is established.

 Harmen Dekker, CEO, European Biogas Association on Ireland’s renewable gas potential